abhimanyu911/abhimanyu911.github.io/_pages/about.md

 ![](./website_meme_opener.jpg)

-I am Abhimanyu Borthakur and I am deeply passionate about Machine Learning.
-To that end, I will be attending the [MS ECE program at UCLA](https://grad.ucla.edu/programs/school-of-engineering-and-applied-science/electrical-computer-engineering/) such that I can specialise in this field, beginning Fall '24 !
+I am Abhimanyu Borthakur and I am deeply passionate about applying Machine Learning to the Physical Sciences.
+To that end, I am attending the [MS ECE program at UCLA](https://grad.ucla.edu/programs/school-of-engineering-and-applied-science/electrical-computer-engineering/) such that I can specialise in this field, beginning Fall '24 until Summer '26 !
+I am currently a Graduate Student Researcher at the [QLMC lab](https://light-matter.seas.ucla.edu/light-matter-interactions/people/) working at the intersection of ultrafast optics and machine learning !

-Lately I have been exploring the applications of Machine Learning towards Astrophysics and Astronomy.
+Previously, I have explored the applications of Machine Learning towards Astrophysics and Astronomy.
 My ability not only lies in delivering cutting-edge and tangible research outcomes but to make those outcomes useful through the means of ML deployment.

 Check out this [AWS app](https://github.com/abhimanyu911/bcu-classification) I made for categorising supermassive blackhole systems, based on their properties, with the help of a novel lightweight neural network: